s3664099/videolibrary/ReadMe.md

 An array with 30 spaces is created to store the movies/games

-+ *public void movieMaster()*:
-This method is constructor method for the Movie Master object which is called when the object is created (everything in Java is an object, another thing I really don't like about it).
+- public void movieMaster() - This method is constructor method for the Movie Master object which is called when the object is created (everything in Java is an object, another thing I really don't like about it).
 When the method is executed it will attempt to load the datafile.
 It then checks to see if the arrays have been filled, and if not (meaning that the load failed), it will attempt to load the backup file.
 If that failed (ie, the item array is empty), then the user is informed.
 The menu method is then called.

-+ *private void menu()*:
-This runs the main menu for the program.
+- private void menu() - This runs the main menu for the program.
 The menu gives the user a number of options, and upon selecting the option, the method relating to the option is then called.
 The menu uses the switch/case to execute the selection.
 I would prefer to just use if/else statements, but I believe this was required in the assignment.

-+ *private void addItem()*:
+**ManageLibrary Class**

+This class was created to handle the methods that manage the item array.
+The array is passed through to the class and is stored here, and since the list is passed by reference, and alterations to the list outside the class is also made to the array in this class.

-This method adds a new item to the array, if there is any space left in the array.
+- private void addItem() - This method adds a new item to the array, if there is any space left in the array.
 The first task is that it asks for an ID for the item, and will throw a custom exception if the ID is being used by another item.
 Exception is caught in the menu.
 The program then looks for an extra space, and if it has one, it will then ask initial questions, and then whether it is a game, or not.
 Based on the answer, it will ask specific questions.
 It will then create either a new movie, or game, and add it to the item list.

+- borrowItem() - This method will perform checks to see if it can be borrowed, and will then change the status of the item from available to on loan.
+The method will also add the details to the item regarding the loan, who has borrowed it, and any fees that are applicable, as well as item specific varibles (such as extended loan for games).

+- returnItem() - This method is designed to return the status of the item from on loan to available.
+Performs checks to see if the item exists, and is on load, and if it is on loan, it then reverts the status back to available.
+It will also determine if any late fees apply, and how much they are, and they will then record the late fees (the system isn't so sophisticated that late fees paid are recorded, but it can be extended to do it).

+- getDays() - This method is an input method that is used to take a numerical input from the user regarding the number of days that the item has been on loan.
+The main reason for the method is to make sure that a correct numerical input is entered and to prevent the program from crashing is a non-integer is entered, or a number less that 0 is entered.

+- displayItem() - This method will display the details of the items in the array.
+It goes through the array, and if an item is recorded in the array it will then display it to the screen.

+- enterId() - This method is used to validate the three letter id that is entered for the item.
+It is designed to catch any inproper entry and prevent the program from crashing.
+It also makes sure that only three letter ids are entered.
+This method also converts the id to upper case, to make the entry case insensitive.

+- yesOrNo() - This method is used to capture a yes or no answer.
+It only takes the first letter, and it will ignore the case so that the user can enter it in either upper case or lower case.

 **Item Class**
 This is and abstract class that forms the basis of the rentable items, namely movies & games.